tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     ──────────────
     ```

 2. Enter a name for the new DOSA account name.
-Creating a new DOSA account will override any file named `public_key.pem` or `private_key.pem` in the directory where you invoked the AMPLIFY CLI from.
+Creating a new DOSA account will override any file named `public_key.pem` or `private_key.pem` in the directory where you invoked the Amplify CLI from.

     ```bash
     Select a service account (DOSA):  Create a new account